Online Ketamine Assisted EMDR Therapy™

 • EMDR (Eye Movement Desensitization and Reprocessing) therapy is an evidenced based treatment designed to help individuals process and heal from traumatic memories or distressing experiences.
 It involves a structured approach where the therapist guides the client to focus on specific memories while simultaneously engaging in bilateral stimulation, including eye movements, auditory tones, or tactile stimulation.
 This process aims to help the brain reprocess the memories, reducing emotional distress and promoting healthier coping mechanisms.
 EMDR is commonly used for post-traumatic stress disorder (PTSD) but has also been helpful for anxiety, depression, and other health conditions.
 For more information, please visit EMDRIA.

-• Ketamine-Assisted EMDR is an innovative therapy that combines Eye Movement Desensitization and Reprocessing (EMDR) with the administration of low-dose ketamine to enhance trauma processing.
+• Ketamine Assisted EMDR Therapy™ is an innovative therapy that combines Eye Movement Desensitization and Reprocessing (EMDR) with the administration of low-dose ketamine to enhance trauma processing.
 Developed by Danielle Ciccone and Michele Topel, this approach leverages ketamine’s ability to promote neuroplasticity and reduce emotional defenses, making it easier for clients to access and reprocess traumatic memories during EMDR sessions.
 While research on this specific combination is still emerging, early pilot studies and clinical reports suggest promising outcomes, with significant reductions in PTSD symptoms.
 However, more large-scale, peer-reviewed research is needed to firmly establish it as an evidence-based practice.
+More information is available at their website.

 • Ketamine-Assisted Psychotherapy (KAP) is emerging as a promising treatment for several mental health conditions, particularly those that have not responded well to traditional therapies or medications.
 It involves the use of ketamine, a dissociative anesthetic with rapid-acting antidepressant effects, in combination with psychotherapy to enhance emotional processing.
 Here are some conditions KAP is effective in treating: